How The Left Long Ago Won The Moral High Ground

 Anybody opposing them are people (factions, special interest, entrenched ruling classes) who fight against justice.
 They want the perpetuation of injustice because they rigged the system and –through brazen injustice– they gained the upper hand in the society.
 These groups openly benefit from morally reprehensible injustice.
 A fight for justice is therefore a noble fight of good versus evil.

-And so we can see that, even before we start looking at any substantive facts, such as where is this injustice, how much injustice, how do we define it, what does it affect, and more, those who want to promote more justice have already won the moral argument, while their critics appear to be at least morally questionable people, if not wicked reactionaries who profit from naked injustice.
+And so we can see that, even before we start looking at any substantive facts, such as how do we define injustice, where is this injustice, how much injustice, what does this injustice affect, and more, those who want to promote more justice have already won the moral argument, while their critics appear to be at least morally questionable people, if not wicked reactionaries who profit from naked injustice.

 Equality